-A viewfinder frame selector is located on the front of the camera and may be used to modify the apparent picture field manually.
+A viewfinder frame selector is located on the front of the camera and may be used to manually modify the apparent picture field.
 This can assist the user in seeing the scene with different focal lengths.

-To facilitate precise manual focusing adjustment, the rangefinder system presents split or stacked bright field pictures within the viewfinder’s central portion.
-The rangefinder’s effective metering base is 47.1 millimeters (mechanical metering basis 69.25 mm x viewfinder magnification of 0.68x).
+The rangefinder system presents split or stacked bright field pictures within the viewfinder’s central portion to facilitate the precise manual focusing adjustment.
+The rangefinder’s adequate metering base is 47.1 millimeters (mechanical metering basis 69.25 mm x viewfinder magnification of 0.68x).

 Leica M-P (Typ 240) Screen

 A 3.0″ 920k-dot LCD serves as a complement to the optical viewfinder and enables live view monitoring.
-This monitor also provides the capability to use focus peaking and 10x zoom functions, which help guarantee that vital sharpness is achieved.
+This monitor also allows focus peaking and 10x zoom functions, which help guarantee that vital sharpness is achieved.

 Focus peaking reveals bright edges of contrast in red, green, or blue hues when they are in great focus, and the zoom control helps you zoom in on minute details within the image.
-Focus peaking also emphasizes brilliant edges of contrast when they are out of focus.
+However, focus peaking also emphasizes sharp edges of contrast when they are out of focus.

-This monitor has been outfitted with a scratch-resistant protective cover manufactured from sapphire crystal glass to provide an additional layer of protection and durability.
-In addition, anti-reflective coatings are applied to both sides of the covering glass so that it is easier to see in environments where there is a lot of ambient light.
+This monitor has been outfitted with a scratch-resistant protective cover manufactured from sapphire crystal glass to provide additional protection and durability.
+In addition, anti-reflective coatings are applied to both sides of the covering glass, making it easier to see in environments with a lot of ambient light.